tweag/asterius/docs/ahc-link.md

 ## Common options for controlling outputs

+### `--tail-calls`

+Enable the WebAssembly tail call opcodes in output binary.
+This requires Node.js/Chromium to be built with a fairly recent revision of V8, and called with the `--experimental-wasm-return-call` flag.
+Doesn't work with the binaryen backend yet.

+See the "Using experimental WebAssembly features" section for more details.

 ### `--ghc-option ARG`

 Specify additional ghc options.
 The `{-# OPTIONS_GHC #-}` pragma also works.